react-native-oh-library/usage-docs/en/react-native-sensors.md

 Then build and run the code.

-## Constraints
+## 3. Constraints

-### Compatibility
+### 3.1 Compatibility

-To use this repository, you need to use the correct React-Native and RNOH versions.
-In addition, you need to use DevEco Studio and the ROM on your phone.

-Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/react-native-sensors Releases](https://github.com/react-native-oh-library/react-native-sensors/releases)
+Check the release version information in the release address of the third-party library:[@react-native-ohos/react-native-sensors Releases](https://gitee.com/openharmony-sig/rntpc_react-native-sensors/releases)

-This document is verified based on the following versions:

-1. RNOH：0.72.20; SDK：HarmonyOS NEXT Developer Preview2; IDE：DevEco Studio 5.0.3.200; ROM：205.0.0.18;

-### Permission Requirements (If Any)
+### 3.2 Permission Requirements (If Any)

 Configure the required permissions in module. json 5